 JERRY BRUCK

-Forty four years ago, Posthorn's proprietor, Jerry Bruck, began to augment his recording activities by introducing noteworthy audio equipment to discerning studio and location sound recordists.
+Aeons ago, Posthorn's proprietor, Jerry Bruck, decided to augment his recording activities by introducing noteworthy audio equipment that he uses and trusts to discerning studio and location sound recordists.

-In the intervening years, he has put together an unusual ensemble of products, selected with an eye on function and an ear on quality.
-The "value added" aspect comes from Jerry's first-hand knowledge and experience with the products he provides.
+Over the years, he has put together an unusual ensemble of products, selected with an eye on to function and an ear for quality.
+What gives it the "value added" aspect comes from Jerry's first-hand knowledge and experience with the products he endorses.

-For more than a quarter century, Posthorn represented SCHOEPS condenser microphones in the United States, bringing them to the attention of professional users.
-They were eventually joined by SONOTRIM® electret lavalier microphones.
-The most recent addition to the top rank of products Posthorn represents is STABILANT 22 Metal-contact Enhancer.
+For more than a quarter-century, Posthorn Recordings represented SCHOEPS condenser microphones in the United States, bringing them to the attention of professional users.
+In time they were joined by SONOTRIM® electret lavalier microphones, ideally suited for wireless applications.
+The most recent addition to the top rank of products Posthorn represents is STABILANT 22 Metal-contact Enhancers, stereo and surround spacebars by GRACE DESIGN, and the “Williams Star” surround and "twisted quad" microphone rigs.
+Books by Ron Streicher and Michael Williams have since been added.

-Among the types of equipment supplied by Posthorn are mixers and microphone preamplifiers from BENCHMARK, MILLENNIA, SONOSAX, and SOUND DEVICES; wireless microphones from AUDIO LTD. and LECTROSONICS, K-Tek microphone mounts and fishpoles, K&M microphone stands and booms, and RYCOTE windshields.
-Complementing these are selected products from AEA, AERIAL, ATS, BENCHMARK, BRYCO, DENECKE, FURMAN, MacARTHUR, RIP-TIE, REMOTE AUDIO, SABRA, TROISI and WAVES.
+Among the types of equipment supplied by Posthorn are mixers and microphone preamplifiers from BENCHMARK, MILLENNIA, SONOSAX, and SOUND DEVICES; wireless microphones from AUDIO LTD. and LECTROSONICS, K-Tek microphone mounts and fishpoles, K&M microphone stands, booms, and adapters, and RYCOTE InVision microphone mounts and windshields.
+Complementing this array are selected products from AERIAL, ATS, DENECKE, FURMAN, MacARTHUR, RIP-TIE, REMOTE AUDIO, SABRA-SOM, WAVES, the "WILLIAMS STAR" setup and ZTS.

-Posthorn's PRODUCT LISTING and PRODUCT INDEX will link you to descriptive and technical information on any of the above.
+Posthorn's PRODUCT LISTING and PRODUCT INDEX will link you to descriptive and technical information on any of the above items.

-Specific issues and questions may be resolved by email or direct phone contact with Jerry Bruck, who will be pleased to discuss your needs and arrange shipment when you are ready to order.
+Specific issues and questions may be addressed by email or through direct phone contact with Jerry Bruck.
+He will be pleased to answer your questions, discuss your needs and arrange for shipment when you are ready to order.

 Professional Profile